Woodworm Treatment in London

 Powder Post Beetle attack on hardwood

-Superficially looks similar to Common furniture beetle, with holes approximately 2mm, but only attacks the sapwood of wide-pored hardwoods such as oak, elm and obeche.
-Normally only found in items of recently imported hardwoods.
-Often found in plywood where the obeche core is attacked.
+Superficially similar to the Common Furniture Beetle, with exit holes of approximately 2mm.
+However, it only attacks the sapwood of wide-pored hardwoods such as oak, elm, and obeche, and is typically found in recently imported hardwoods or plywood with an obeche core.

 Death Watch Beetle (Xestobium rufovillosum)